GianVriz/pmda/README.md

 ```
 **remark:** the last two commands allows us to create notebooks which use *pmda* environment instead of the base one.

-Then, we install all the required libraries specified in `requirements.txt`:
+Then, we install the libraries specified in `requirements.txt`:
 ```
 pip install -r requirements.txt
 ```
-Then, we Install `pytorch` and `torchvision`:
+Then, we install `pytorch` and `torchvision`:
 ```
 conda install pytorch==1.2.0 torchvision==0.4.0 -c pytorch
 ```